HelloKittyDevelopers/Offside_Ecommerce_Back/docs/setup_libraries.md

 - Finally use 'python manage.py makemigrations'
 - End it with 'python manage.py migrate'
 - Succesfully created database in postgres connected with project check postgres tables :D

+5. Tests (currently don't work due to changes)

+-After activating the venv go to 'EncoraEcommerce/src/api/tests' -Use command 'pytest'